qemu/qemu/docs/devel/qapi-code-gen.rst

       "element-type": "str" }

-The SchemaInfo for an enumeration type has meta-type "enum" and variant member "values".
-The values are listed in no particular order; clients must search the entire enum when learning whether a particular value is supported.
+The SchemaInfo for an enumeration type has meta-type "enum" and variant member "members".

+"members" is a JSON array describing the enumeration values.
+Each element is a JSON object with member "name" (the member's name).
+The "members" array is in no particular order; clients must search the entire array when learning whether a particular value is supported.

 Example: the SchemaInfo for MyEnum from section `Enumeration types`_ ::

     { "name": "MyEnum", "meta-type": "enum",
+      "members": [
+        { "name": "value1" },
+        { "name": "value2" },
+        { "name": "value3" }
-      "values": [ "value1", "value2", "value3" ] }
+      ] }

 The SchemaInfo for a built-in type has the same name as the type in the QAPI schema (see section `Built-in Types`_), with one exception